Interest expenses: a guide for small business owners

 Personal interest, such as your home mortgage or personal credit card debt, isn't deductible as a business expense.
 If you use a credit card for both personal and business purchases, only the business portion of the interest qualifies.

 For most small businesses, there's no cap on how much interest you can deduct.
-However, larger businesses face limits under IRS Section 163(j).
+Larger businesses face limits under IRS Section 163(j).
 This rule limits the business interest deduction to 30% of adjusted taxable income (ATI) for businesses with average annual gross receipts exceeding $32 million in 2026 ($31 million for 2025).

-For tax years beginning after December 31, 2024, the One Big Beautiful Bill Act restored the EBITDA-based calculation for ATI.
+For tax years beginning after December 31, 2025, the One Big Beautiful Bill Act restored the EBITDA-based calculation for ATI.
 This means businesses can once again add back depreciation, amortization, and depletion when calculating their deduction limit.
-The stricter EBIT-based rules that applied from 2022 through 2024 no longer apply for current tax years.
+The stricter EBIT-based rules that applied from 2022 through 2025 no longer apply for current tax years.

 Understanding the broader economic context can help you anticipate how interest expenses may shift.
 The Federal Reserve held its target rate at 3.5% to 3.75% as of early 2026, following rate cuts in late 2025.
 For small businesses carrying variable-rate debt, these rate changes directly affect how much interest expense you can expect to pay and deduct.